sprugman/screentime/readme.md

 ### local server

-simple static server to support capture viewer (below)
+simple static server to support the capture viewer (below)

  - I'm using php, but can be any static server:
  - python -m SimpleHTTPServer